 I’ve also recently written about plastic acoustic film, which you can use to thicken the glass itself.
 Or, if you don’t need the natural light from the windows, you can plug the area with a window insert.

-Make the Garage Walls Sturdier
+Soundproofing Garage Walls

 If the walls of your garage are much too thin for comfort, you can either open them up or work on the surface level only.